Exit rows can provide you much more comfort and legroom when flying economy on long haul trips but are they really better?

 - In some models, the armrest can’t be lifted because the tray table often sits inside the armrest.
 The seat in this row can also be narrower.
 Not being able to move the armrest or solid divider can be really annoying on a long haul flight.

 - You may have to pay extra to get an emergency row seat.
-And be aware that even if you do stump up with slightly larger fare, if you don’t meet the physical requirements that I’m going to talk about shortly, then you still won’t be allowed to sit there.
+And be aware that even if you do stump up with a slightly larger fare, if you don’t meet the physical requirements that I’m going to talk about shortly, then you still won’t be allowed to sit there.

 - This is another Con to check out, it can be a game-changer for many: Not all exit row seats recline.
 If there are 2 exit rows one after another, the seats in the row in front are designed not to recline because if they did, it would block the second row in case of emergency.